-The four tournaments which ACF puts together each year are packet-submission tournaments.
-This means that, by and large, each team contributes a well-distributed round of questions which the editors can make use of to help put together a set for nationwide use.
-This guide is a brief explanation of what the ACF packet-submission model is, where it came from, and why we make use of it.
+All four tournaments that ACF puts together each year are packet-submission tournaments.
+This means that, by and large, each team contributes a well-distributed packet (or half-packet) of questions that the editors can use to put together a set for nationwide use.
+This guide explains what the ACF packet-submission model is, where it came from, and why we use it.

 There is an exception made for teams made up of new players.
-Broadly speaking, if all players on a team are in their first or second year of playing college quizbowl, submitting a packet is optional; if any member of a team is in their third year of college quizbowl or further, submitting a packet is required for that team.
-For the full explanation, see the ACF Packet Submission Guidelines.
+Broadly speaking, if all players on a team are in their first or second year of playing college quizbowl, submitting a packet is optional; but if any member of a team is in their third year of college quizbowl or further, submitting a packet is required.
+For the full explanation, see the Packet Submission Guidelines.

-As of 2019, ACF Fall and ACF Regionals request that each team submit a half-packet; ACF Nationals requires a full packet for teams submitting.
+As of 2019, ACF Fall, Winter, and Regionals allow half-packet submission; ACF Nationals requires a full packet submission.

 A standard college quizbowl tournament is an all-day event.
 Teams might play ten, twelve, or fourteen games from morning to early evening.
 And each of those games makes use of a packet of dozens of questions on a variety of subjects.
 Assembling a question set for use at quizbowl tournaments is no easy task, and making sure that the subjects asked about conform to what teams know about and are excited to answer questions on isn’t any easier.
 From the earliest days of quizbowl, the issue of how to have enough fresh questions to play on at each new tournament has been a pressing one.
 At a time when there were few renowned editors and no unified standards for set production, tournament quality varied wildly.